Sorrel: Distribution and habitat

 Rumex acetosa occurs in grassland habitats throughout Europe from the northern Mediterranean coast to the north of Scandinavia and in parts of Central Asia.
-It occurs as an introduced species in parts of New Zealand, Australia and North America.
+It occurs as an introduced species in parts of New Zealand, Australia, and North America.
 It can grow in poor soil.

 Ecology

-The leaves are eaten by the larvae of several species of Lepidoptera (butterfly and moth) including the blood-vein moth, as well as by non-specialized snails and slugs.
+The leaves are eaten by the larvae of several species of Lepidoptera (butterfly and moth) including the blood-vein moth, aphids and by non-specialized snails and slugs.

 Uses

 Common sorrel has been cultivated for centuries.
 The leaves are edible when young but toughen with age; they may be puréed in soups and sauces or added to salad.
-The plant has a distinct sharp, sour taste.
-It contains oxalic acid, which can be poisonous in high quantities.
+The young shoots are edible as well, these and the leaves both being high in vitamin C and having a lemony flavor.

 In India, the leaves are used in soups or curries made with yellow lentils and peanuts.
 In Afghanistan, the leaves are coated in a wet batter and deep fried, then served as an appetizer or if in season during Ramadan, for breaking the fast.
 In Armenia, the leaves are collected in spring, woven into braids, and dried for use during winter.
 The most common preparation is aveluk soup, where the leaves are rehydrated and rinsed to reduce bitterness, then stewed with onions, potatoes, walnuts, garlic and bulgur wheat or lentils, and sometimes sour plums.

 Throughout eastern Europe, wild or garden sorrel is used to make sour soups, stewed with vegetables or herbs, meat or eggs.
 In rural Greece, it is used with spinach, leeks, and chard in spanakopita.

-"Escalope de saumon à l'oseille" (salmon escalope in sorrel sauce), invented in 1962 by the Troisgros brothers, is an emblematic dish of the French nouvelle cuisine.
+"Escalope de saumon à l'oseille" (salmon escalope in sorrel sauce), invented in 1962 by the Troisgros brothers, is an emblematic dish of French nouvelle cuisine.
 French cuisine traditionally cooks fish with sorrel because its acidity dissolves thin fish bones.

-In the Caribbean, the roselle flower commonly made into sweet drinks is known as "sorrel", but this plant from Western Africa is actually a form of hibiscus unrelated to the Eurasian sorrel herb.
+In the Caribbean, the term "sorrel" refers to a type of sweet hibiscus tea commonly made from the African roselle flower, unrelated to the Eurasian sorrel herb.